-- 3 Select "Done" when it appears on the screen. - 4 Check that a confirmation screen is displayed when the operation is complete.
+3 Check that a confirmation screen is displayed when the operation is complete.

-Updating the contacts in a different way (From the "Call History" screen)
+■ Updating the contacts in a different way (From the "Call History" screen)

-For PBAP compatible Bluetooth[®] phones, this function is available when "Automatic Contact/History Transfer" is set to off. (\rightarrow P. 312)
+For PBAP compatible Bluetooth[®] phones, this function is available when "Automatic Transfer" is set to off. (→P. 319)

-- 1 Display the phone screen. (\rightarrow P. 296) - 2 Select the "Call History" tab and select a contact not yet registered in the contact list. - 3 Select "Update Contact". - 4 Select the desired contact. - 5 Select a phone type for the phone number.
+- 1 Display the phone screen. (→P. 303)

+- 2 Select the "Call History" tab and select a contact not yet registered in the contact list.

+- 3 Select "Update Contact".

+- 4 Select the desired contact.

+- 5 Select a phone type for the phone number.